prikhi/hIRC/README.md

 messages to IRC servers.
 The client provides a UI for you to view & send messages to channels.

-I desired an IRC client with this architecture so I could always be connected to all my servers & channels, but view subsets of them via multiple terminals.

-For example, I was using `irssi` with `screen` to have a constantly running, backgroundable IRC client.
-I had it configured to connect to archlinux, python, django, haskell, & xmonad channels(and many more).
-But when I'm working on a python project, I only care about the python & django channels, everything else is extra noise and wasted space.
-Also, there is a single UI that I have to manipulate when I want to switch from python to haskell channels.
-This application lets you eliminate that extra noise & layout work - I can have one terminal showing my Python channels, and another showing the Haskell channels.
-Instead of swapping the Python channels in irssi with Haskell channels, I can simply switch terminals.

-**The current version is an early alpha - super basic & non-configurable**

 ## Develop

 You should test against a local IRC server, something like `oragono`: